rpaschoal/ng-chat/README.md

 * [browserNotificationsEnabled]{boolean}: Enables browser notifications on received messages.
 Default is true.
 * [browserNotificationIconSource]{string}: Source URL of the icon displayed on the browser notification.
 Default is a RAW github PNG content from ng-chat repository.
 * [maximizeWindowOnNewMessage]{boolean}: If set to false new chat windows will render as collapsed when receiving new messages.
 Default is true.
+* [fileUploadUrl]{string}: Defines a valid CORS enabled URL that can process a request form file and return a `FileMessage` for the destinatary user.

 __Localization__
 * [messagePlaceholder]{string}: The placeholder that is displayed in the text input on each chat window.
 Default is "Type a message".